weizmanroy/PlasikitFinal/README.md

  - Manage users, assign roles, and oversee system performance.
  - Handle data management and system maintenance.

-- Teacher
+- Teacher:

  - Manage student groups and monitor their activities.
  - Oversee recycling competitions and 3D printing requests.
  - Access and integrate educational content into the curriculum.

-- Student
+- Student:

  - Participate in recycling activities and earn points.
  - Request 3D printed items and access educational content.
- - Track personal progress and צבירת נקודות (earning points).
+ - Track personal progress and earning points.

 Operating the Plastikit Machine